 What's the difference?
 Well, LCD (liquid-crystal display) TVs require a light source behind their screen panel, meaning they can go very dark grey but never full black.
 By comparison, OLED (organic light emitting diode) screens have lights integrated within each diode and they can simply turn off when required, giving you true blacks.

 Bigger is always better, right?
 Not always with TVs, because it also depends on your room size and how close you like to be to the TV when you watch.
 If you sit too close to a massive screen, you may be able to see the pixels – and that's not pretty.

 As listed in our TV buying guide, there are three important factors you need to consider for the best viewing experience:

 - Your TV's screen resolution (HD or 4K)

 - The size of your room

-- How far you sit from the screen
+- How far you sit from the screen.

-4. Testing a TV in store
+4. Testing a TV in-store

 Retailers usually play animated movies on in-store TVs because they look amazing.
-Sport is a completely different ball game, so switch to a game or race to truly test their mettle.
+Sport is a completely different ball game, so switch to a match or race to truly test their mettle.
 If that's not possible, you could take in your own sports DVD to test.

 Store TVs are often muted too, so turn the volume up if you can and study the sound.
 Is it rich or tinny?
 How do commentators' voices sound?
-If it's ordinary, you might need to purchase an accompanying soundbar too – check out our soundbar reviews.
+If it's ordinary, you might need to buy an accompanying soundbar too – check out our soundbar reviews.